remnrem/luna-doc/docs/vignettes/soap-pops.md

 We see there really is quite a marked spike at the exact true offset.
-Although it will depend on a number of factors, and there are certaonly scenarios that could mislead `PLACE`, in general, with reasonably typical inputs, the `PLACE` command appears to do a good job of resolving alignments within a single epoch.
+Although it will depend on a number of factors, and there are certainly scenarios that could mislead `PLACE`, in general, with reasonably typical inputs, the `PLACE` command appears to do a good job of resolving alignments within a single epoch.

-Of course, one might say: _why not just use an automated stager, rather than trying to rescus partial, manual staging?_ This is also a reasonable idea - we could do so with `POPS` below, for example.
+Of course, one might say: _why not just use an automated stager, rather than trying to rescue partial, manual staging?_ This is also a reasonable idea - we could do so with `POPS` below, for example.
 However, there may be circumstances where the montages are very different (e.g. only intracranial EEG leads, or from a wearable